-Monday Partly cloudy.
-Very high (90%) chance of rain, most likely in the late afternoon and evening.
-Snow falling above 700 metres at night.
-The chance of a thunderstorm in the evening.
-Possible hail in the evening.
-Winds W/NW 25 to 40 km/h tending N/NW 40 to 60 km/h in the middle of the day then turning W 45 to 65 km/h in the evening.
-Sun protection not recommended, UV Index predicted to reach 2 [Low].
+Saturday Partly cloudy.
+Very high (90%) chance of showers, most likely in the morning and afternoon, tending to rain on the ranges.
+Snow falling above 800 metres.
+The chance of a thunderstorm in the afternoon and early evening.

-Tuesday Partly cloudy.
-Medium (50%) chance of showers, most likely in the afternoon and evening.
-Snow possible above 700 metres.
-The chance of thunderstorms near the Otways in the evening.
 Possible hail.
-Winds W 25 to 40 km/h turning NW 25 to 35 km/h early in the morning.
+Winds W/SW 25 to 40 km/h tending S/SW 35 to 50 km/h during the morning.

+Sunday Partly cloudy.
+Medium (50%) chance of showers, most likely in the morning and early afternoon.
+Snow possible above 1000 metres.
+Winds S 25 to 40 km/h.

 - observations list type